Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Preliminary of UML

+Different similarities have diverse effects on the meta-learned embeddings. \cite{SnellSZ17Prototypical} argues that there is a scale difference between the negative distance and cosine similarity, and \cite{Gidaris2018Dynamic,Oreshkin2018TADAM} propose to scale $\mathbf{Sim}(\cdot, \cdot)$ with an additional temperature $\tau$, \ie, $\mathbf{Sim}(\cdot, \cdot)/\tau$, to smooth the logit in Eq.~\ref{eq:protonet}.
+A large temperature $\tau$ pushes the query embeddings away from all non-belonging centers, while a smaller $\tau$ concentrates the force to push the closest wrongly assigned centers~\cite{Oreshkin2018TADAM,Zhang2018Heated}. \cite{YeHZS2018Learning} verifies the importance of $\tau$ especially when the embedding is initialized with pre-trained weights. \cite{Wang2019Simple} points out the cosine similarity with normalized embeddings works better with a pre-trained model for supervised FSL.
+Therefore, the way to measure instances in a task and the temperature influence the discriminative ability of the embeddings.

-The joint optimization of Eq.~\ref{eq:meta_obj} and Eq.~\ref{eq:protonet} learns the embedding $\phi$ in a contrastive manner --- visually similar instances are pulled to its center, while dissimilar ones are pushed away.
-Therefore it helps few-shot tasks with novel classes.
+{\bf Summary and discussions of UML.} Optimizing Eq.~\ref{eq:meta_obj} with Eq.~\ref{eq:protonet} meta-learns the embedding $\phi$ in a contrastive manner --- instances are pulled to its center with the same pseudo-label, while those with different pseudo-labels are pushed away.
+We find this vanilla UML method could generate semantically meaningful embeddings and helps few-shot tasks with novel ``non-pseudo'' classes, which is also validated in~\cite{khodadadeh2019unsupervised,medina2020self}.
+The meta-training and meta-test phases of the vanilla UML are described in Alg.~\ref{alg:vanilla_uml_meta_train} and Alg.~\ref{alg:vanilla_meta_test}, respectively.